GLOBAL MARKETS-Security jitters drive European investors back to safe havens

 "It will be a case of range-trading going into the Fed minutes.
 We could see some positions being pared, with the dollar having risen in the past few weeks," said Jeremy Stretch, head of currency strategy at CIBC World Markets.

-Oil prices rose following reports of falling stockpiles and rising refinery activity in the United States, though they remained not far from 6-1/2-year lows hit in August on persistent concerns about a global supply glut.
+Oil prices rose following reports of falling stockpiles and rising refinery activity, though they remained not far from 6-1/2-year lows hit in August on persistent concerns about a global supply glut.

-U.S. crude futures were up 75 cents at $41.42 a barrel, while Brent crude futures were up $1.06 at $44.63 per barrel (Additional reporting by Dhara Ranasinghe; editing by John Stonestreet)
+U.S. crude futures were up almost half a dollar to $41.13 a barrel, while Brent crude futures traded at $44.13 per barrel.
+(Additional reporting by Dhara Ranasinghe; editing by John Stonestreet)

 * Says that Apple's claims are baseless Source text for Eikon: Further company coverage: